for Veterans and the Public

 Your partner may not be prepared to offer you support during a time when you need it.
-Your partner may be worrying about his or her own HIV status.
+Your partner may be worrying about their own HIV status.
 On the other hand, if you think you may have contracted HIV from your partner, you are probably dealing with your own feelings.

-If your partner is not already HIV positive, he or she should get an HIV test right away.
-Don't assume that the results will come back positive, even if you have been having unsafe sex or sharing needles.
-Until he or she has been tested, your partner may assume the worst and may blame you for possibly spreading the disease.
+Unless your partner is known to have HIV infection, he or she should get an HIV test right away.
+Don't assume that the results will come back positive, even if you have been having unprotected sex or sharing needles.
+Your partner may assume the worst and may blame you for possibly spreading the disease.
 It is important that you discuss these feelings with each other in an open and honest way, perhaps with a licensed counselor.

 Talking to new partners

 Talking about HIV with someone you are dating casually or someone you met recently may be difficult.
 You might not know this person very well or know what kind of reaction to expect.
 When telling a casual partner or someone you are dating, each situation is different and you might use a different approach each time.
 Sometimes you may feel comfortable being direct and saying, "Before we have sex, I want you to know that I have HIV."

 Other times, you may want to bring it up by saying something like, "Let's talk about safer sex."
 Whichever approach you choose, you probably want to tell the person that you have HIV before you have sex the first time.
 Otherwise, there may be hurt feelings or mistrust later.
-Also be sure to practice safer sex (see the Protecting your partner section).
+Also be sure to take your HIV medications every day (this is very effective in protecting partners from infection) and to practice safer sex (see the Protecting your partner section).
 Whatever way you decide to tell, the tips at the bottom of this page may help.

 Talking to former partners

 With people you have had sex with in the past or people you have shared needles with, it can be very difficult to explain that you have HIV.
 However, it is important that they know so that they can get tested.